joglomedia/jenkins-docker/README.md

 # jenkins-docker

 Build a Docker image using Jenkins pipeline and push it into Docker registry.
-This Dockerfile is built from jenkins official image, install Docker and give access to user ```jenkins``` build dockers.
+This `jenkins-docker` image is built from jenkins official image, install Docker and give access to user ```jenkins``` build dockers.

+Get the image from Docker Hub: [https://hub.docker.com/r/joglomedia/jenkins-docker](https://hub.docker.com/r/joglomedia/jenkins-docker)

-## Running Jenkins with Docker from host
+## Running Jenkins with Docker from Host

 Start your jenkins-docker container by running this command: